AdobeDocs/campaign-standard.en/help/sending/using/control-group.md

     ![](assets/control-group-delivery-target.png)

 You can now target the profiles that did not receive your first message because they were part of the control group.

+In the same workflow, you can also create another query to target the profiles that did receive the email.